 - Weiss, J.R. & Kazdin, A.E.
 (Eds.).
 (2010).
 Evidence-Based Psychotherapies for Children and Adolescents, 2nd Edition.
 New York, NY: Guilford Press.

-Applicants may apply to either or both of these program codes
+Applicants may apply to either or both of the Child Clinical Concentration Program Codes

 Interns in this concentration generally rotate across the placements described in A-E below.